McDonald's builds out marketing team focused on digital, global app - NewsBreak

 McDonald's builds out marketing team focused on digital, global app

-NEW YORK, Aug 24 (Reuters) - McDonald's Corp is promoting its U.S. marketing chief as the burger chain seeks to push growth to younger customers through digital sales.
+NEW YORK (Reuters) - McDonald’s Corp is promoting its U.S. marketing chief as the burger chain seeks to push growth to younger customers through digital sales.

 Morgan Flatley, who helped launch McDonald’s “Famous Orders” campaign with pop stars including South Korean boy band BTS and rapper Saweetie, will become global chief marketing officer beginning Nov.
 1.

-To take over her position running U.S. marketing, the company hired Tariq Hassan, currently chief marketing officer at Petco Inc (WOOF.O), McDonald's said in a company-wide note on Tuesday seen by Reuters.
+To take over her position running U.S. marketing, the company hired Tariq Hassan, currently chief marketing officer at Petco Inc, McDonald’s said in a company-wide note on Tuesday seen by Reuters.

 The Chicago-based company rolled out MyMcDonald’s Rewards in the United States on July 8 as fast-food chains have raced to launch loyalty programs to spur sales, mine a trove of customer data, reach younger consumers and give people more ways to order.